RodoMark/mapple/README.md

   - It runs through each of the files, in order, and executes them against the database.
   - Note: you will lose all newly created (test) data each time this is run, since the schema files will tend to `DROP` the tables and recreate them.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change

 ## Dependencies

 - Node 10.x or above
 - NPM 5.x or above
 - PG 6.x

+- Bcrypt 5.0.0 or above
+- Body-parser 1.19.0 or above
+- Bootstrap 4.6.0 or above
+- Chalk 2.4.2 or above
+- Cookie-session 1.4.0 or above
+- Dotenv 2.0.0 or above
+- ejs 2.6.2 or above
+- Express 4.17.1 or above
+- Organ 1.9.1 or above
+- Node-sass-middleware 0.11.0 or above
+- Pg 6.4.2 or above
+- Pg-native 3.0.0 or above